DoormatIka/twitter-scraper/README.md

 Feel free to send feature requests & issues in the Issues tab.

 ### Note:
-*Updates for 1.1.3*:
+*Upcoming Updates for 1.1.3*:
+  - Live Tracking
+    - Check the Twitter user periodically if they posted something new!

+  - Image & Video Parsing in Twitter Posts

   - Major Performance Boost:
     - 20s-30s~ load times to 7-8s~ load times (for 8 users)

-    new cache for puppeteer
+    New cache for Puppeteer
       - faster loading times of twitter.com when warmed up

-    bluebird promise handling (only CLI, you'd need to implement this yourself in TS)
+    Bluebird promise handling (only available in CLI, you'd need to implement this yourself in TS)
       - better concurrency
       - new `concurrency` option is added to determine how many tabs puppeteer will handle in one go
   - minor bug-fixes: